A handy landmark for navigating this part of town, the 155m-tall Kaknästornet is the automatic operations centre for radio and TV...

 Set among the greenhouses of a pretty botanical garden, Rosendals is an idyllic spot for heavenly pastries and coffee or a meal and a...

-Thielska Galleriet, found at the east end of Djurgården, is a must for Nordic art fans, with a savvy collection of late-19th- and early-20th-century works from Scandinavian greats like Carl Larsson, Anders Zorn, Ernst Josephson and Bruno Liljefors, plus a series of Edvard Munch’s etchings of vampiric women and several paintings from a bridge you’ll recognise from The Scream .
-There’s also a plaster cast of Nietzsche’s death mask, if you’re into that sort of thing.
-The building is on the small, worn-in side; it feels more like walking through a home than a museum.
-Take bus 69 from Centralstationen.
+Thielska Galleriet, at the far eastern end of Djurgården, is a must for Nordic art fans, with a savvy collection of late-19th- and early-20th-century works from Scandinavian greats like Carl Larsson, Anders Zorn, Ernst Josephson and Bruno Liljefors, plus a series of Edvard Munch’s etchings of vampiric women and several paintings from a bridge you’ll recognise from The Scream .
+(Ernest Thiel, a banker and translator, was one of Munch's patrons.)
+Free tours in English happen at 2pm Friday in summer.